- Guide Map

 The closest restrooms are located just outside the Fantasyland Theater.

 Kids of all ages will enjoy this ride.
 There is nothing scary about it -- no drops, no darkness, and no sudden loud noises or surprises.

 There are 29 different Disney characters in the attraction, and trying to spot them is a fun activity for kids and adults.

-Disney character meet-and-greet opportunities are available at the nearby Princess Fantasy Faire and Pixie Hollow, and characters are sometimes found on the raised terrace area along Small World Way.
+Disney characters are sometimes available for meet-and-greets on the raised terrace area along Small World Way.

 nearest dining location.
-There are also a number of carts along Smalle
+There are also a number of carts along Small